formix/RetroZ/README.md

 You can find the board schematic as a PDF [here](https://github.com/formix/RetroZ/blob/master/Documents/RetroZ-SBC.pdf).

+You can download the BOM [here](https://github.com/formix/RetroZ/blob/master/Projects/RetroZ-SBC/RetroZ-SBC-BOM.ods?raw=true).
+It is an Open Document Worksheet file and you should be able to open it with Open/Libre Office or MS Excel.
+If you have issue, contact me.

 This board is developped using the S80 specifications.
 Go to [S80 homepage project](http://users.telenet.be/pynckels/s80_retro.html) or on [Github](/PaintedBlck/S80)